Fine Hygienic Holding: Expansion

 After its beginning in Jordan, the company opened a converting factory in Saudi Arabia, then Egypt, then the UAE, and in 1991 Fine Hygienic Holding opened its first paper mill in Egypt.
 Following this expansion, the company began to expand beyond the region to enter markets on an international scale in Europe, Asia and Africa.

 In 2015, Standard Chartered Private Equity acquired a minority stake in FHH, investing US$175 Million.
 Then, in 2019, the long-standing senior leadership of Standard Chartered Private Equity formed a company called Affirma Capital which now owns that stake of FHH.

 In 2019, FHH further expanded into the wellness industry, acquiring a major stake, in the Arabian natural food and beverage brand, Nai Arabia Food Co.
 In early 2020, FHH responded to the COVID-19 pandemic by launching the Fine Guard line of long-term germ protection products.
 First out was a reusable antiviral mask, later expanded to a range of masks, including sports and kids, as well as gloves, hand sanitizers, surface disinfectants, fabric sprays and more.

 Operations

-FHH operates a total of 5 full-scale paper mills in Jordan, Egypt, and the UAE, with a total annual production of around 210,000 tons, as well as 5 converting factories in Jordan, Egypt, Morocco, SAUDI ARABIA and the UAE.
+FHH operates a total of 5 full-scale paper mills in Jordan, Egypt, and the UAE, with a total annual production of around 210,000 tons, as well as 5 converting factories in Jordan, Egypt, Morocco, Saudi Arabia and the UAE.

-FHH currently has 10 brands, under which a range of wellness and hygienic goods are produced, including Fine®, Fine Guard®, Motiva® among others.
+FHH currently has ten brands, under which a range of wellness and hygienic goods are produced, including Fine, Fine Guard, and Motiva.